Precision Pest Control

 What You Can Expect:

-- Perfect for eco-conscious households in Southern Maine.
+• A good fit for eco-conscious households in Southern Maine

 Tickbox Control System

-The Tickbox Control System is a two-stage program targeting ticks through their hosts: mice and small rodents.
-I install bait stations with Fipronil in spring (April/May) and maintain them through November.
-Ticks feeding on treated rodents die, breaking the life cycle.
-This is effective in wooded Southern Maine areas like Portland, where deer ticks are prevalent.
-It reduces overall tick populations.
+The Tickbox Control System is a two-stage program that targets ticks through their hosts, primarily mice and small rodents.
+I install bait stations treated with Fipronil in spring (April/May) and maintain them through November.
+Ticks feeding on treated rodents are eliminated, breaking the tick life cycle before populations build.
+This approach is particularly effective in wooded Southern Maine areas like Limington, where deer ticks are prevalent.

 What You Can Expect: